-Torreya is a genus of conifers comprising six or seven species placed the family Taxaceae, though sometimes formerly placed in Cephalotaxaceae.
-The genus is named after the American botanist John Torrey.
+Torreya as described in 1838 by George Arnott Walker Arnott (1799–1868), in Annals of Natural History ,1st edition, is a genus of conifers comprising six species in the Taxaceae family, formally sometimes placed in Cephalotaxaceae.
+The genus name honors celebrated American botanist John Torrey (1796–1873).
 Four species are native to eastern Asia; the other two are native to North America.
-They are small to medium-sized evergreen trees reaching 15 to 65 feet (5 – 20 m) tall, rarely to 80 feet (25 m).
-Common names include Nutmeg-yew.
+Common names include nutmeg-yew, and stinking-cedar; and 榧’属 (fei shu shu) in the Chinese language.

 The leaves are spirally arranged on the shoots, but twisted at the base to lie in two flat ranks; they are linear, 0.8 to 3.2 inches (2 – 8 cm) long and 0.12 to 0.16 inch (3 – 4 mm) broad, hard in texture, with a sharp spine tip.

 Torreya can be either monoecious or dioecious; when monoecious, the male and female cones are often on different branches.
-The male (pollen) cones are 0.2 to 0.32 inch (5 – 8 mm) long, arranged in lines along the underside of a shoot.
-The female (seed) cones are single or grouped 2 to 8 together on a short stem.
-They are minute at first, maturing about 18 months after pollination to a drupe-like structure with a single, large, nut-like seed 0.8 to 1.6 inches (2 – 4 cm) long surrounded by a fleshy covering, green to purple at full maturity.
+The pollen cones (male fruiting structures) measure 0.2 to 0.32 inch (5 – 8 mm) long, arranged in lines along the underside of a shoot.
+The seed cones (female fruiting structures) are borne solitarye or in groups 2 to 8 together on a short stem.
+They are minute at first, maturing about 18 months after pollination to a drupe-like structure with a single, large, nut-like seed measuring 0.8 to 1.6 inches (2 – 4 cm) long surrounded by a fleshy covering, colored green to purple at full maturity.

-Torreya taxifolia (Florida torreya or gopher wood) has a restricted habitat within Torreya State Park Florida, along the east bank of the Apalachicola River in the Florida Panhandle and immediately adjacent southernmost Georgia.
-Elvy E. Callaway, a lawyer who practiced in Bristol, Florida, during his lifetime claimed it was the “gopher wood” used to build Noah’s Ark.
-It is an endangered species, which has suffered a major decline in numbers due to fungal disease (possibly Phytophthora), and post-glacial global warming.
+Florida nutmeg-yew or gopherwood (Torreya taxifolia) has a restricted habitat within Torreya State Park Florida, along the east bank of the Apalachicola River in the Florida Panhandle and immediately adjacent southernmost Georgia.
+Elvy E. Callaway, a lawyer who practiced in Bristol, Florida, claimed during his lifetime that it was the “gopher wood” used to build Noah’s Ark.
+This conifer is a critically endangered species, which has suffered a major decline in numbers due to fungal disease (possibly Phytophthora), and post-glacial global warming.
 However, cultivated specimens are growing very well and regenerating naturally in cooler climates of northern Georgia and western North Carolina.
 Called “assisted migration”, intentional movement of a plant outside of its historical range (though perhaps consistent with its deep-time range) became an important issue in the conservation community in 2007 and 2008, with T. taxifolia being the featured plant.